lydell/elm-watch/README.md

 - ⛔️: Eval error
 - ❌: Unexpected error

 Pay extra attention to 🚨 (compilation error).
-If you see it, the latest changes to your Elm files didn’t compile, **so you’re running an older version of your app.** Many build tools put an overlay across the entire browser window in this case, showing the compilation error.
-I find that very annoying:
+If you see it, the latest changes to your Elm files didn’t compile, **so you’re running an older version of your app.** Go to the terminal to see the errors, or expand the UI and click the “Show errors” button if you’d like to see them directly in the browser, in an overlay.
+The overlay is visible until you close it again, or until you fix all errors. elm-watch remembers your choice to show errors in the browser per target, and opens the overlay again if you had previously opted to show it.

-- I prefer seeing the errors in the terminal, in the place they were designed to be displayed.
-- I often want to play around with my app while making changes.
+The error overlay does not show by default because it didn’t exist in version 1.0.0, but might do in the future if it makes sense.
+I often want to play around with my app while making changes.
 I might refactor something and wonder exactly how the app used to behave in a certain situation.
-Some error overlays prevent you from doing that, or require you to repeatedly close it.
-It’s nice having a runnable version of your app locally as much of the time as possible, even if the code is currently messy, in my opinion.
+Error overlays in some other tools prevent you from doing that, or require you to repeatedly close it.
+This is why elm-watch lets you choose if you want them or not, and remembers your choice.

+(A cool little detail: The error overlay picks up the colors from your terminal, if possible.)

 To make that 🚨 more noticeable, there’s a similar animation as for ✅ – a growing and fading _red_ circle – which also is repeated every time you focus the tab (switch to it from another tab or window, or move focus from the dev tools to the page).

+### Clickable error locations

+In the error overlay you can click error locations to open them in your editor!

+There’s no universal way of doing that, though, so you’ll have to set it up.
+It’s not that complicated: You need to set the `ELM_WATCH_OPEN_EDITOR` environment variable to some shell script code.

+Here are some examples of setting it up for [VSCode] for different shells and environments:

+- zsh: `.zshrc`: `export ELM_WATCH_OPEN_EDITOR='code --goto "$file:$line:$column"'`
+- bash: `.bashrc`: `export ELM_WATCH_OPEN_EDITOR='code --goto "$file:$line:$column"'`
+- fish: `set -Ux ELM_WATCH_OPEN_EDITOR 'code --goto "$file:$line:$column"'`
+- Windows: TODO
+- Specific to each project: [direnv]

+Here are some copy-paste:able commands for some common editors:

+- [VSCode]: `'code --goto "$file:$line:$column"'`
+- [IntelliJ]: `'idea --line "$line" "$file"'` \*
+- [Rider]: `'rider --line "$line" "$file"'` \*
+- Other [JetBrains] IDEs: Chances are the setup is similar to IntelliJ and Rider.

+\* Neither IntelliJ nor Rider come with a command line interface out of the box.
+Go to `Tools > Create Command-line Launcher…` to activate them.
+On Windows, the command might be `idea64.exe`.
+On Linux, it might be `idea.sh`.
+Either way – once you’ve found the command, the `--line "$line" "$file"` bit after should work without changes.

+elm-watch executes the `ELM_WATCH_OPEN_EDITOR` environment variable using [child_process.exec], with the following:

+- Shell:
+  - On Windows: `cmd.exe`
+  - Otherwise: `sh`
+- CWD: The `elm-watch.json` directory.
+- Environment: Three extra environment variables are set:
+  - `file`: The absolute file path of the error location.
+  - `line`: 1-based line number of the error location. `1` if the error location has no line number.
+  - `column`: 1-based column number of the error location. `1` if the error location has no column number.

 ## elm-watch.json